Skip Navigation

 The Maritimes - Canada's Hidden Gem

 This is a real, rugged Canadian motorhome adventure set in some of the most dramatic coastal scenery in the world.
 The trip kicks off in Halifax and takes you through the Maritime Provinces of Nova Scotia, New Brunswick and Prince Edward Island.
-These are places with an inseparable bond with the ocean – you’ll explore an endless coastline split open by craggy inlets and marshy creeks, you’ll relax in idyllic harbours and on white sand beaches.
+These are places with an inseparable bond with the ocean – you’ll explore an endless coastline split open by craggy inlets and marshy creeks.

-You’ll venture through mountain passes and vast forests, with the reward of magnificent sea views at every turn.
-And, of course, some of the finest lobster and seafood on the planet.
-This is pioneer country with a European heritage dating back to the 17th century.
-You will have the chance to step back in time while immersing yourself in a beautiful, pristine landscape that has changed little in centuries.
+You will venture along one of Canada’s most famous roads: The Cabot Trail.
+Sample some of the finest lobster and seafood, and step back in time immersing yourself in a beautiful, pristine landscape that has changed little in centuries.
 The perfect ingredients for a spectacular road trip.

 Duration: 24 days